-PMMA Employee Scholarship Program benefits three at Wichita Presbyterian Manor
+PMMA Employee Scholarship Program Benefits Three at Wichita

 PMMA (Presbyterian Manors of Mid-America) has awarded scholarships to three Wichita Presbyterian Manor staff members: Bailey Gruver, Angela Page and Amy Watson.